2021 - present

-Kristin currently serves as the Director of Formation at Grace Cathedral in San Francisco, where she focuses her energy on social justice, adult faith formation, and innovative liturgical design.
+As Rector of St. Lawrence Episcopal Church, Kristin serves as the parish's spiritual and strategic leader.
+A Midwesterner by birth and at heart, Kristin grew up in Milwaukee and received her undergraduate degree from the University of Wisconsin-Madison.
+She is a graduate of the Virginia Theological Seminary.
+Kristin recently served as the Director of Formation at Grace Cathedral in San Francisco, where she focused her energy on social justice, adult faith formation, and innovative liturgical design.
 Prior to that, she served for three years as Priest Associate at St. Peter’s in Port Chester, New York, a primarily Latinx parish in the suburbs of New York City.
-She is a graduate of the Virginia Theological Seminary.

-Joining her on this next chapter of life’s adventure are her husband, Kyle (also an Episcopal priest and proud Midwesterner!), and their almost one year-old daughter, Fiona (soon to be proud Midwesterner).
+Joining her on this chapter of life’s adventure are her husband, Kyle Oliver (also an Episcopal priest and proud Midwesterner!), and their almost one year-old daughter, Fiona.
 Kyle is finishing a doctoral dissertation in educational media.
-In Kristin’s not so abundant free time, she is an avid triathlete and looks forward to finding new places to swim, bike and run around Libertyville.
+In Kristin’s not so abundant free time, she is an avid triathlete and enjoys finding new places to swim, bike and run around Libertyville.

 2006 - present